achever1/git-flow/README.md

     Summary of actions:
     - Latest objects have been fetched from 'origin'
-    - Release branch has been merged into 'master'
+    - Release branch 'release/1.0.1' has been merged into 'master'
-    - The release was tagged '1.0.1'
+    - The release was tagged '1.0.1-20191011162841'
-    - Release branch has been back-merged into 'develop'
+    - Release tag '1.0.1-20191011162841' has been back-merged into 'develop'
-    - Release branch 'release/1.0.1' has been deleted
+    - Release branch 'release/1.0.1' has been locally deleted; it has been remotely deleted from 'origin'
+    - 'develop', 'master' and tags have been pushed to 'origin'
+    - You are now on branch 'develop'

 A CI build should be triggered on the tag creation.
 See [using tags on Jenkins Pipeline](https://jenkins.io/blog/2018/05/16/pipelines-with-git-tags/).
 The artifacts generated should use `./version.sh` version.